protocol-governed-computing/pgc_release/README.md

 ## Citing

 Cite the version DOI of the release you used.
-The component repositories carry their own DOIs and are named in `MANIFEST.md`; cite this one when the claim is about the composition — seven governed domains over 410 artifacts under a single governance surface — rather than about any one component.
+The component repositories carry their own DOIs and are named in `MANIFEST.md`; cite this one when the claim is about the composition — every governed domain under a single governance surface — rather than about any one component.

 ## Releasing